-"iii. any grant obtained for the execution of the project shall not be considered as a part of capital structure for the purpose of debt: equity ratio."
+iii. any grant obtained for the execution of the project shall not be considered as a part of capital structure for the purpose of debt: equity ratio."

-51. We note that the Commission vide order dated 14.4.2020 in Petition No. 34/TT/2019 had already decided to adjust the grant received from the capital cost.
-The relevant paragraph of the order dated 14.4.2020 in Petition No. 34/TT/2019 is as follows:
+40. We note that the Commission vide order dated 14.4.2020 in Petition No.

+34/TT/2019 had already decided to adjust the grant received from the capital cost.

+The relevant paragraphs of the order dated 14.4.2020 in Petition No. 34/TT/2019 are as follows:

-- "29.
-We have considered the submission of the Petitioner and noted that in line with the above provisions, funding through grant is not required to be considered for debt: equity ratio.
-Therefore, funding sans any grant would form remaining capital structure for the purpose of debt: equity ratio as per Regulation 19 of the 2014 Tariff Regulations and the same has been considered in the relevant para of this Order." - 52.
-In view of the foregoing, the funding without grant would form remaining capital structure for the purpose of Debt: Equity ratio as per Regulation 18 of the 2019 Tariff Regulations and the same has been considered in the relevant portion of this order.
+"29.
+We have considered the submission of the Petitioner and noted that in line with the above provisions, funding through grant is not required to be considered for debt:equity ratio.
+Therefore, funding sans any grant would form remaining capital structure for the purpose of debt: equity ratio as per Regulation 19 of the 2014 Tariff Regulations and the same has been considered in the relevant para of this Order."

+41. In view of the foregoing, the funding other than the grant would form capital structure for the purpose of debt-equity ratio as per Regulation 18 of the 2019 Tariff Regulations and the same has been considered in the relevant portion of this order.

-Interest During Construction (IDC)
+Interest During Construction ("IDC")